Skip to main content

 Managing Benefits and Contributions

-It is the responsibility of the OMERS Sponsors Corporation (SC) to decide when it’s appropriate to change benefits and contribution rates to manage the financial health of the the Plan.
+It is the responsibility of the OMERS Sponsors Corporation (SC) to decide when it’s appropriate to change benefits and contribution rates to manage the financial health of the Plan.
 For example, a decision to increase contributions or to decrease benefits could be made to improve Plan financial health.
 Conversely, a decrease in contributions or increase in benefits may be possible if the financial health of the plan is assessed as very robust.

 Objectives